ultraq/thymeleaf-layout-dialect/README.md

 ```

 If neither strategy suits your needs, you can implement your own `SortingStrategy`
-class and pass it along to the Layout dialect like above.
+and pass it along to the Layout dialect like above.